tekeinhor/logging-my-way/posts/2024-03-23_openid_connect/index.md

                ├── providers.tf
                └── variables.tf
 ```
 I use modules to organise my terraform folder.
-As this article is more on OIDC setup with Github Actions, I will not focus too much on terraform setup.
+As this article is more on OIDC setup with Github Actions, I will not focus too much on explaining my terraform setup.

 ### The terraform code